Territorial evolution of the British Empire

-The territorial evolution of the British Empire is considered to have begun with the foundation of the English colonial empire in the late 16th Century.
+The territorial evolution of the British Empire is considered to have begun with the foundation of the English colonial empire in the late 16th century.
 Since then, many territories around the world have been under the control of the United Kingdom or its predecessor states.

-When the Kingdom of Great Britain was formed in 1707 by the union of the Kingdom of Scotland with the Kingdom of England, the latter country's colonial possessions passed to the new state.
+When the Kingdom of Great Britain was formed in 1707 by the union of the Kingdoms of Scotland and England, the latter country's colonial possessions passed to the new state.
 Similarly, when Great Britain was united with the Kingdom of Ireland in 1801 to form the United Kingdom, control over its colonial possessions passed to the latter state.
 Collectively, these territories are referred to as the British Empire.
-Upon much of Ireland gaining independence in 1922 as the Irish Free State, the other territories of the empire remained under the control of the United Kingdom.
+When much of Ireland gained independence in 1922 as the Irish Free State, the other territories of the empire remained under the control of the United Kingdom.

 From 1714 to 1837, the British throne was held by a series of kings who were also the rulers of the German state of Hanover.
 However, this was purely a personal union, with Hanover maintaining its political independence otherwise, and so it is not usually considered to have formed part of the British Empire.

 The nature of the territories (and peoples) ruled as part of the British Empire varied enormously.
-In legal terms the territories included those formally under the sovereignty of the British monarch (who held the additional title of Emperor (or Empress) of India from 1876 to 1947); various "foreign" territories controlled as protectorates; territories transferred to British administration under the authority of the League of Nations or the United Nations; and miscellaneous other territories, such as the Anglo-Egyptian Sudan, a condominium with Egypt.
+In legal terms the territories included those formally under the sovereignty of the British monarch (who held the additional title of Emperor/Empress of India from 1876 to 1947); various "foreign" territories controlled as protectorates; territories transferred to British administration under the authority of the League of Nations or the United Nations; and miscellaneous other territories, such as the Anglo-Egyptian Sudan, a condominium with Egypt.
 No uniform system of government was applied to any of these.

 Several countries (dominions) within the British Empire gained independence in stages during the earlier part of the 20th century.
-Much of the rest of the empire was dismantled in the twenty years following the end of the Second World War, starting with the independence of India and Pakistan in 1947, and continued until the handover of Hong Kong to China in 1997.
-There remain, however, 14 global territories which remain under the jurisdiction and sovereignty of the United Kingdom.
+Much of the rest of the empire was dismantled in the twenty years following the end of the Second World War, starting with the independence of India and Pakistan in 1947, and continued until the handover of Hong Kong to the People's Republic of China in 1997.
+There remain, however, fourteen territories around the world known as the British Overseas Territories which remain under the jurisdiction and sovereignty of the United Kingdom.